ChuChuIgbokwe/ME495-Final-Project-Baxter-Stocking-Stuffer/README.md

 <a name="Further Improvements"></a>
 ###Further Improvements
 An improvement to the project would be to get Baxter to Identify Presents and Stockings using Microsoft's Kinect or the Asus Xtion Pro Live and Point Cloud Libraries thus eliminating the need for tags.
-As point cloud libraries are more accurate than tags but are harder to get working.
+One reason for this is that point cloud libraries are more accurate than tags but are harder to get working; if we get it working, we could have it so we have pictures of each person on the stocking and have Baxter recognize who it is and then sort presents based on that.
+Furthermore, we could eliminate the need for color recognition of objects and locate presents based on their shape instead.
 Another Improvement would be to use both arms at the same time.
+For example, one arm could open the stocking while the other hand drops the present in, eliminating the need for having a cylinder in the stocking to hold it open.

 <a name="Conclusions"></a>
 ###Conclusions